bergheim/planet9-k8s/README.md

 # Updating the app

-TODO: should we support this or not?
-We could say:
-1. Stop P9
+1. Stop Planet9
 2. Run the upgrade
-3. Start P9
+3. Start Planet9

-Alternatively:
-1. Apply a rolling update
-2. ???
-3. Success!

 # Uninstall the Application